eXascaleInfolab/GraphEmbEval/README.md

 # GraphEmbeddingEval
-Graph (network) embedding evaluation sript via the classification
+Graph (network) embedding evaluation sript via the classification.
+This is a modified version of the Python scoring script from the [DeepWalk](https://github.com/phanein/deepwalk/).